jcyuan06/Kcalbeloh-System/README.md

 ![Imgur](https://i.imgur.com/KFlHVFt.png)
 Kcalbeloh System is a planet pack adding a high quality black hole system,  which includes a giant black hole and three star systems orbiting around it, and 25 planets and moons.

 After more than a year of development, I'm glad to announce that Kcalbeloh System has finally come to the official release.
+I tried my best to make each celestial bodies unique, high quality and worth exploring.
+Most celestial bodies have been revamped several times before they appeared as they are today.
+Also, I tried my best to make this system with as much variety as possible.
+Through this mod, I hope I am able to share the beauty of the universe with you.

 I really appreciate everyone who has followed this mod.
 Also thanks to everyone who has provided suggestions, bug reports, or any other forms of help.